IDAES/idaes-pse/docs/user_guide/conventions.rst

 -----------------------
 In order for different models to communicate information effectively, it is necessary to have a standard naming convention for any variable that may need to be shared between different models.
-Within the IDAES Core Modeling Framework, this occurs most frequently when information regarding the state and properties of the material within the system, which is calculated in specialized property blocks, is used in others parts of the model.
+Within IDAES, this occurs most frequently when information regarding the state and properties of the material, which is calculated in specialized PropertyBlocks, is used in others parts of the model.

 Standard Naming Format
 ^^^^^^^^^^^^^^^^^^^^^^